- Mild – >140 systolic or >90 diastolic

 Foetal factors – low birth weight is associated with hypertension (and also CVD) in later life.
 This could be due to adaptive changes the foetus makes in the uterus to under nutrition.
 These changes could change the structure of arteries, resulting in hypertension later in life.
 Hormonal systems may also be altered

-- Obesity – fat people have a higher blood pressure than thin people.
-However – there is also a tendency to overestimate the BP when it is measured with a small cuff.
+- Obesity – heavier people have a higher blood pressure than lighter people.
+However – there is also a tendency to overestimate the BP when it is measured with a small cuff on a large arm

 - Alcohol intake – there is a very strong correlation between alcohol intake and blood pressure.
 However – people who consume small amounts of alcohol tend to have a lower BP than those who consume none at all.

 - There is a “J-shaped” curve for the graph of alcohol intake and blood pressure.

 - Interestingly, similar J-curves are seen for alcohol and all cause mortality, and BMI and all cause mortality.
-These J-curves have implications more mortality and public health – which is fascinating, albeit well beyond the scope of this article.
+These J-curves have implications for mortality and public health – which is fascinating, albeit well beyond the scope of this article.

 - Sodium intake – this is perhaps somewhat over-exaggerated.
 There is currently no strong evidence that consuming a high sodium diet is causal in hypertension, only that it exacerbates existing hypertension.
 Nevertheless, those with a high sodium diet have a higher BP than those with a low sodium diet.
 High sodium diet is also associated with a western, urbanised lifestyle.